 a missing chip and a t stick plan

-went back to the shop, to top it up.
+Went back to the shop to top it up …

-Well, it’s the 40-digit number on the side of the box …
+That’s the 40-digit number on the side of the box …

-Ahh, you threw away the box?
+Oh, you threw away the box?

 What’s your mobile number, ma’am?
 User name?